Kirkuk–Baniyas pipeline

 The Kirkuk–Baniyas pipeline is a currently defunct crude oil pipeline built by the Iraq Petroleum Company from the Kirkuk oil field in Iraq to the Syrian port of Baniyas.
-The pipeline went into operation in April 1952 and was formally opened in November.
+The pipeline went into operation in April 1952.

 The new line looped the Tripoli branch of the 12-inch Kirkuk–Haifa oil pipeline and its 16-inch loop line.
 Four of the old pumping stations were extended and reused: K-1, K-3, T-2 and T-4.

-This was the second "Big-Inch" oil pipeline in the Middle East after the 1,080-mile Trans-Arabian Pipeline which had just been finished in late 1950.
+It was the second "Big-Inch" oil pipeline in the Middle East after the 1,080-mile Trans-Arabian Pipeline in 1950.

 Construction

-The first pipes for the 490-mile, 30/32-inch portion (by Consolidated Western Steel) between Kirkuk and the Homs Gap left Los Angeles on 30 September 1950.
-For the 90-mile segment of 26-inch pipe (by the National Tube Company) between the Homs Gap and Banias, the first ships departed Baltimore on 2 October and 13 October.
+In September 1950, Consolidated Western Steel's first pipes for the 490-mile, 30/32-inch portion between Kirkuk and the Homs Gap left Los Angeles.
+In October, the first ships departed Baltimore carrying National Tube Company pipes for the 90-mile segment of 26-inch pipe between the Homs Gap and Banias.
 Different diameters were used to allow shipping of small pipe sections inside large pipe sections to reduce transportation costs.

 The total steel required was 167,918 tons (22,273 of 26-inch and 145,645 of 30- and 32-inch pipes).
-All 26-inch and 96,122 tons of the larger diameters was brought in via Tripoli by lighters and then rail to the depot at Homs.
+All 26-inch and 96,122 tons of the larger diameters was brought in via Tripoli by lighters and then by rail to the depot at Homs.
 The remaining 49,523 arrived at Basra and from there were brought by railroad to Baiji (K-2).
 The denesting and jointing plant was moved from Homs to Baiji in November 1951.

 Shipping requirements were 7 ships for the 26-inch pipes, 18 ships for the larger pipes to Tripoli and 9 to Basra.
 The 26-inch pipe was seamless 3/8 inch thick.
 The larger diameters were longitudinally welded 3/8-inch and 7/16-inch.
 Like with the Trans-Arabian, 3 pipe sections were welded together at the depot and 93ft long pipe hauled by truck to the final resting place along the line.
 Storage capacity of the entire line (total amount of oil in the pipe) was 2,354,000 bbls to be filled.

-The 30-inch pipes were laid at the points of high pressure, downstream from pumping stations. the 32-inch pipes at the sections leading into pumping stations where the pressure would diminish.
-Total haulage required for the pipes was 527,094 ton miles for 26-inch pipe and 18,349,120 ton miles for the large diameter pipes.
+The 30-inch pipes were laid at the points of high pressure, downstream from pumping stations.
+The 32-inch pipes at the sections leading into pumping stations where the pressure would diminish.
+The haulage required for the pipes was 527,094 ton miles for 26-inch pipe and 18,349,120 ton miles for the large diameter pipes.

 The construction was carried out by Bechtel, who had just finished the Trans-Arabian Pipeline.
-In other words the entire roster of United States corporations involved in the project was a repeat of the Trans-Arabian.
+The entire roster of United States corporations involved in the project was a repeat of the Trans-Arabian.